milgra/vmp/README.md

 # Visual music player

 Visuam Music Player is a music player, visualizer and organizer inspired by the 2000's era iTunes and the tracker music players of the early 90's.

-VMP was made for SwayOS.
+Visual Music Player was made for [SwayOS](https://swayos.github.io).

 [![alt text](screenshot.png)](https://www.youtube.com/watch?v=vAeLmADOVO0)